FAQ & Resources

 Will incentives be available to contractors who spend time assisting customers with necessary documentation and the application process?

-Program participants will receive access to the Program’s qualified contractor list and will make their own selection.
-However, if a participant was referred to the program by a contractor, we will direct them to that contractor first.
+Program participants will access the Program-approved contractor list and will make their own selection.
+However, if a participant was referred to the Program by a contractor, they will be directed to that contractor first.

 What are the benefits of participation in the Program for contractors?